openSUSE/news-o-o/_posts/2008-08-05-opensuse-jobs.markdown

 ## General information for the above two positions

-The openSUSE team is looking for students to implement these enhancements.Â  We'd like to offer a job for up to two months.Â  Most of the team you'll be working with is located in Nuernberg, Germany.Â  We would like to have candidates working from Nuernberg but are open to other setups as well.
+The openSUSE team is looking for students to implement these enhancements.
+We'd like to offer a job for up to two months.
+Most of the team you'll be working with is located in Nuernberg, Germany.
+We would like to have candidates working from Nuernberg but are open to other setups as well.

 Candidate Profile: